AntonKettner/PyMMF/README.md

 # PyMMF: Python Micromagnetic Framework by Roke

-Uses a PyCUDA framework to simulate.
+Version 0.01

+Uses PyCUDA to simulate a magnetic surface on an atomic scale iterating over the LLG equation.

 Port of AFS SSH repo to Git repo.
 Currently being tested on Ubuntu 18.04 with: